An article for Sabotage Times about how the decline of physical music formats has made Christmas shopping much more difficult.

 The digital music revolution has created something of a Christmas shopping conundrum: what do you get the music fan who has Spotify?
 The music streaming service, along with iTunes, 7Digital, Amazon and the like, has given us instant access to almost every song ever recorded.
 We have more music than we know what to do with, and we don’t need or want any more for Christmas.
 That’s a shame, because for the past 25 years or so, CDs have been the ideal no-brainer Christmas gift.
 Now no one wants CDs – and digital music is much more difficult to wrap.

-Read the full story over at Sabotage Times.
+Read the full article over at Sabotage Times.

 When Chris Sievey died in June, several of those who knew him best described him as a genius.
 Chris was best known as the man inside the oversized papier mache head of Frank Sidebottom, but before finding cult success with his aspiring pop star alter-ego, he had attempted to carve out a music career of his own, and produced a pioneering computer game based on his experiences called The Biz.
 Typically brilliant, the game remains thoroughly playable more than 25 years after it was released.
 It’s also incredibly innovative – a multimedia music release created long before anyone had any clue what a multimedia music release was….